mr-Mojo/Synthetic-Linegenerator/readme.md

 In `FontForge`, you will find the `.sfd` (FontForge projectfile) and `.ttf`-files for a historic font generated from the 1557-Methodus-Clenardus dataset.
 Note that `1557-artifically_enhanced_all_chars` contains characters that were not present in the original dataset but have been "composed" of others, e.g. W is composed from 2x V.

-In `text`, you will find `.txt`-files with all the words from the dataset.
+In `text`, you will find `.txt`-files with all words from the dataset.
 For best performance, `shuffled_strings_from_1557_dataset_and_web_clean.txt` should be used as input, as it contains randomly shuffled words from the dataset and is enriched with latin text from the internet.
 All the words from the 1557-dataset can be found in `TextRecognitionGenerator/dicts/hist.txt`.